tanjamado/tanjamado/README.md

 💼 I'm working for a french company : Atos as a Software engineer.

-👨‍💻 I love remote working & I'm always crafting apps with different technologies as side projects to improve my dev skills.
+👨‍💻 I love remote working & I'm always crafting apps with different technologies as side projects to improve my dev skills (Yes I'm addicted 🙄).

 ### :hammer_and_wrench: Languages and Tools :